gsoft-inc/wl-domain-event-propagation/README.md

 * You may only define one domain event handler per domain event you wish to handle.
 If you would require more, use the single allowed domain event handler as a facade for multiple operations.
 * Domain event handlers must have idempotent behavior (you could execute it multiple times for the same event and the result would always be the same).
 * If your domain event types and handlers are in dedicated assemblies, you can reference the [Workleap.DomainEventPropagation.Abstractions](https://www.nuget.org/packages/Workleap.DomainEventPropagation.Abstractions) packages in order to avoid a dependency on third-parties like Azure and Microsoft extensions.
+* For improved performance, it is possible to run multiple event handlers in parallel by adjusting the `MaxDegreeOfParallelism` option in the subscription configuration.
+The default value is 1.

 ## Building, releasing and versioning